Chapter 1 : Prologue

 All of them were surrounded by families eagerly wishing their children off for the start of a new school year; well, that was case for all but two of them.

-A tall boy of eleven years of age with smart black hair and endless grey eyes, was being berated by his parents on the importance of continuing on the Black tradition in Slytherin house, with severe punishment if that did not occur.
-He did not appear to be listening to his parents rambling on about their pureblood ideology.
+A tall boy of eleven years of age with smart black hair and endless grey eyes, was being berated by his parents on the importance of continuing on the Black tradition in Slytherin house with severe punishment if that did not occur.
+He didn't appear to be listening to his parents rambling on about their pureblood ideology.
 Instead, he had a dreamy look on his face, fantasising about the next ten months spent away from his overbearing parents.

-Unlike the boy with his sleek black hair, who was surrounded stifling adults, a girl stood unaccompanied at the edge of the platform.
-She had rich chocolate curls paired with a pair of magical green eyes, that took in the Hogwarts Express with a sense of excitement and nervousness.
+Unlike the boy with his sleek black hair who was surrounded by stifling adults, a girl stood unaccompanied at the edge of the platform.
+She had chocolate curls paired with a pair of magical green eyes that took in the Hogwarts Express with a sense of excitement and nervousness.
 Her father was dead, and her mother was ‘too busy’ to see her only child off.
-But that’s how life has always been for Thalia Longwood.
+But that was how life had always been for Thalia Longwood.
 She simply had to look after herself.

 Sirius Black searched anxiously among the sea of people, hoping to find someone to share a compartment with.
-He hoped dearly he would not have to spend his first train journey sitting all by himself.
+He hoped dearly he wouldn't have to spend his first train journey sitting all by himself.
+Even if he did appear confident from the outside, it was far cry from what he really felt.

-His eyes fell upon a boy who looked remarkably similar to himself, except the boy's hair seemed to be out of control and darted out in all directions.
+His eyes fell upon a boy who looked remarkably similar to himself, except the boy's hair was out of control, darting out in all directions.
 This greatly annoyed his mother, who appeared to be trying to control the flyaway hair.
-His father stood proudly by.
+She kept on jabbing at with her wand, or pulling through with the thick bristles of a brush but nothing tamed it.
+His father stood proudly by, thinking of what a fine boy his son made.
+Their admiration for their son matched the loathing Sirius received from his parents.

 The boy seemed eager to leave the grasps of his mother and father, maybe as they were older than the rest, pondered Sirius as he took in their lined faces and flecks of grey in their hair.
 Sirius liked the look of this boy and hoped that prehaps they could be friends if the boy with the flyaway hair was prepared to be friends with a 'Black'.